-Training in Statistical Genetics with Dr. Wijsman
+Training or employment in Statistical Genetics with Dr. Wijsman

 Please note: For trainees at all levels, please note that Dr. Wijsman is now retired and an emeritus professor.
 She is unlikely to agree to be a sole-mentor at this point.
 Also, please note that Dr. Wijsman's statistical genetics laboratory is a dry (computational) laboratory.
 Prospective applicants who want to do (wet) laboratory work or field work should apply elsewhere.